 While we can’t speak for Opendoor (but we encourage you to do your own research), here at Jovio, we believe our reviews speak for themselves.
 We also encourage you to explore reviews of Jovio outside of what we have listed on our website.
 And if you’d like to speak with some of our clients directly, our agents are always happy to provide you with referrals!

 Another key to a successful agent-seller partnership is finding a partner that shares your goals.
 All agents have a fiduciary duty to act in their client’s best interest.
 But many of the newer real estate companies run on business models where making money is the end goal, not their client’s success.

 The Opendoor business model centers around this very concept.
 They make money from the up-charge they get when reselling your property.
 It’s in their best interest to buy your home for the lowest price possible so they can maximize their return when they turn around and list it on the market.

 The Jovio business model couldn’t be more different.
-Everything we do is centered around helping our clients reach their goals.
+Everything our agents do is centered around helping their clients reach their goals.
 When you succeed, we succeed.
 If you sell your home for more, we as a business make more as well.
-We’ve completely aligned our interests with that of our clients.
+We have completely aligned our interests with those of our clients.
 In fact, it’s what our company was founded on and helping you reach your goals is at the very core of our mission to Unlock Ownership®.

 From understanding how much it will cost to finding a partner you can trust, there’s a lot to consider when you’re thinking about selling your home.
 While some real estate companies may promise quick closings and lower costs, they may not always be working in your best interest.
-If you’re looking for an alternative to traditional selling, we’d love to help you reach your goals faster, easier, and with more money in your pocket.
-Get started today by scheduling a complimentary property visit with a Jovio Real Estate Specialist or give us a call.
-Our Specialists are available around the clock to answer any questions you might have.
+If you’re looking for an agent to help you sell your home, our agents would love to help you reach your goals faster and easier.
+Get started today by scheduling a complimentary property visit with a Jovio agent or give us a call.
+Our agents are available around the clock to answer any questions you might have.